fastify/fastify-multipart/README.md

 ## JSON Schema body validation

-If you enable `attachFieldsToBody` and set `sharedSchemaId` a shared JSON Schema is added which can be used to validate parsed multipart fields.
+If you enable `attachFieldsToBody` and set `sharedSchemaId` a shared JSON Schema is added, which can be used to validate parsed multipart fields.

 ```js
 const opts = {